Hanukkah: When the Jews Chose Life

 Jews do not celebrate the military victories of Jewish farm-folk over more numerous and better-armed Greek mercenaries, extraordinary as they were: The festival lights recreate the Eternal Light of the Second Temple at Jerusalem, which the Romans would destroy in C.E.
 80. As I explained in a 2009 essay, “Hanukkah transplants another dimension of the holiness of the Temple into the Jewish home: the seven-branched Menorah, which can be seen on the Arch of Titus at the ancient Roman Forum, carted away by Roman soldiery.
 The eight-branch menorah of Hanukkah, once a year, is lit in continuity with the purloined Menorah, not as a remembrance, but as a living recreation of the eternal flame.”

-Our ancestors of blessed memory knew that they were fighting for life itself, against a culture of death.
+Our ancestors of blessed memory knew that they were fighting for life itself against a culture of death.
 That is our mission: To choose life.
-And our hope is that all the nations of the world will chose life as well.
+And our hope is that all the nations of the world will choose life as well.